2025 Sintra local election: Background

 Incumbent Mayor Basílio Horta, from the Socialist Party (PS), won a third and final term, with 35.3% of the votes and electing five seats, losing its absolute majority.
 The coalition between PSD, CDS–PP and their allies, led by Ricardo Baptista Leite, got 27.5% of the votes and elected 4 seats.

 Meanwhile, the Unitary Democratic Coalition (CDU), led by Pedro Ventura, managed to hold onto its single councillor, despite a small decrease to 9.0%, while Chega (CH) elected Nuno Afonso as city councillor and got 9.1% of the votes.
 Nuno Afonso would go on to leave Chega in January 2023 and remained as an Independent councillor.

+Candidate selection

+The Social Democratic Party regarded 2025 as the perfect opportunity to retake Sintra, due to Basílio Horta being term limited.
+Several potential candidates were considered, including former Deputy Mayor and two times candidate Marco Almeida, Figueira da Foz Mayor and former Prime Minister Pedro Santana Lopes, and even television presenter Manuel Luís Goucha.
+Marco Almeida announced his candidacy in December 2024, stating that he would be a candidate with or without the support of the PSD.

+Meanwhile the Socialist Party also had several potential candidates, at a time when some internal polls had the party in third place behind PSD and Chega, such as Deputy Mayor Bruno Parreirão, parliamentary leader Alexandra Leitão, and MP António Mendonça Mendes.
+Ultimately, the choice fell on former Minister of Labour Ana Mendes Godinho.
+She ended up negotiating a coalition with LIVRE.

+Chega, who lost his own City Councillor after he left the party, also discussed some potential candidates, such as MP Pedro Frazão and the leader of Chega Youth Rita Matias, which was eventually chosen as the party's candidate for Mayor of Sintra.

+During the coalition negotiations, PSD decided to make a coalition with the Liberal Initiative and People Animals Nature, while dumping CDS–PP who was seeking to keep their seat in the city council, which caused incumbent City Councillor Maurício Rodrigues to run in a coalition between the CDS–PP, the People's Monarchist Party and the National Democratic Alternative.

 Electoral system

 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.